Animal Assisted Interventions

 Our project helps young people to develop behavioural, emotional and social skills to enable them to be better equipped when regaining control of their lives.
 Animal assisted therapies help improve self-esteem and mood where individuals are feeling angry, depressed and tense.
 Our aim is to increase motivation and self worth so that there is a greater willingness to re-engage with education and training and to get their lives back on the right path and to find employment on leaving education.

-To deliver animal assisted therapies as part of an alternative education programme to young people.
+To deliver animal assisted interventions to young people.

 » To involve young people in the care and welfare of the animals.